Cold Weather Kits

 The generators are filled with ordinary 10W-30 oil at the factory.
 The manufacturers recommend changing the oil to 5W-30 Synthetic Oil when adding a heater.

-You should also purchase the appropriate maintenance kit with synthetic oil.
+You should also purchase the appropriate standby generator maintenance kit with synthetic oil.
 You can use the oil during the installation and save the filters for later.